 Where a number is not definable, the default setting [000] is shown.

-If an X appears in the description of a 3-digit programming code or in a configuration procedure, this means that any number displayed in that digit is not relevant to the function being explained, or more than one choice can be made.
+If an X appears in place of a digit, this means that any number displayed in that digit is not relevant to the function being explained, or more than one selection can be made.

 Front Panel Programming Codes